 People were impressed; well, some people.
 Had they read it?
 No. In fact, no one I knew had read Finnegans Wake.
 Anyway, I tried to write like Joyce.
 Bad idea.
-Fast-forward a few decades.
 I eventually realized writing FW-like fiction was a lost cause.
 Who’s read all of FW (apart from academics)?
 I deserted literary fiction.
 You could say I became a traitor.
 I went to the dark side – the Noir side.
 Hallelujah!

-I started reading genre fiction, specifically crime fiction.
+I started reading genre fiction, specifically crime/detective fiction.
 Why?
 I wanted to read a damn good story, not damn good (supposedly) prose.
 I wanted storylines and whodunnit puzzles, not prose pyrotechnics.
 Then I started writing genre fiction.

 I’m very happy to be in genre land.
 Does that mean I don’t read literary fiction?
 No. Does that mean I’ll never write literary fiction again?
 No. Never say never.
 Change prose styles when you want to, and change back again.
 Write whatever you want – in any style you want.

 1 thought on “I went to the Dark Side.
 I’m glad I did.”